Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of dark matter haloes: CHEX-MATE Clusters Forecast Analysis

 We consider two distinct cases: single average sparsity measurements $\langle s_{200,2500}\rangle$ (S1); four average sparsity measurements $\langle s_{200,500}\rangle$, $\langle s_{200,1000}\rangle$, $\langle s_{200,2500}\rangle$ and $\langle s_{500,2500}\rangle$ (S4).
-In the latter case we evaluate the covariance matrix using Eq.~(\ref{cov_av_spars}), where we estimate the correlation coefficients for the different average sparsities at the different redshifts using the linear regression obtained from the analysis of the M2Csims halo catalogues and presented in Appendix~\ref{app_b}.
+In the latter case, we evaluate the covariance matrix using Eq.~(\ref{cov_av_spars}), where we estimate the correlation coefficients for the different average sparsities at the different redshifts using the linear regression obtained from the analysis of the M2Csims halo catalogues and presented in Appendix~\ref{app_b}.

-We infer constraints for three different error configurations: \begin{enumerate} \item[(a)] statistical errors only due to the propagation of mass-measurement uncertainties as estimated by Eq.~(\ref{av_spars_err}); \item[(b)] statistical errors in combination with systematic uncertainties due to the effects of hydrostatic mass bias on sparsity estimates; \item[(c)] statistical errors in combination with systematic uncertainties due to the effects of baryons on sparsity estimates based on dark matter only masses. \end{enumerate} In cases (b) and (c), we estimate the impact of mass biases on the average sparsity by evaluating the percentage bias shift: $\Delta{b}_{\Delta_1,\Delta_2}=\Delta{s_{\Delta_1,\Delta_2}}/\langle s_{\Delta_1,\Delta_2}\rangle$.
+We assume the log-likelihood function as given by Eq.~(\ref{loglike}).
+Similarly to the analysis presented in Section~\ref{mcmc_analysis}, we propagate the effect of systematic uncertainties by marginalising over the Gaussian random variable with zero mean and standard deviation corresponding to the sum of all systematic errors we account for.
+Here, in addition to the intrinsic scatters due to our data model, we also propagate the impact of mass biases on the average sparsity caused by the presence of baryons.

-We assume the percentage bias shifts due to HE mass bias obtained in \citet{2021arXiv211204926R}, which have been obtained from the analysis of N-body/hydro simulations of galaxy clusters from \citet{2016ApJ...827..112B}.
-We quote these systematic bias shifts in Tab.~\ref{tab_bias}, which we include in the analysis as scatter terms around the average sparsities by adding them in quadrature to the statistical errors.
+We infer constraints for three different error configurations: \begin{enumerate} \item[(a)] statistical errors due to the propagation of mass-measurement uncertainties as estimated by Eq.~(\ref{av_spars_err}) in combination with the intrinsic data model errors; \item[(b)] statistical errors in combination with the intrinsic systematic errors of our data model and the systematic uncertainties due to the effects of hydrostatic mass bias on sparsity estimates; \item[(c)] statistical errors in combination with intrinsic systematic data model errors and systematic uncertainties due to the effects of baryons on sparsity estimates based on dark matter only masses. \end{enumerate} In cases (b) and (c), we estimate the impact of mass biases on the average sparsity by evaluating the percentage bias shift: $\Delta{b}_{\Delta_1,\Delta_2}=\Delta{s_{\Delta_1,\Delta_2}}/\langle s_{\Delta_1,\Delta_2}\rangle$.